hamzehhirzalla/CSIT314/README.md

 1. Download the repository as a ZIP file.
 2. Extract the file.
-3. open the system using C++ compiler, we recommend using visual studio.
+3. open the folder csit314 using a C++ compiler, we recommend using visual studio.
+4. run the main "csit314.cpp".

 ## Usage

-Create an account: login as an administrator with ID "0" and password "0" or use one of the predefined accounts in the system, there are a total of 13 low-privilege accounts in the system, and the password for all low-privilege accounts is "123456" and the ID is from 1 to 13. example ID ="1" and password = "123456".
+login as an administrator with ID "0" and password "0" or use one of the predefined accounts in the system, there are a total of 13 low-privilege accounts in the system, and the password for all low-privilege accounts is "123456" and the ID is from 1 to 13. example ID ="1" and password = "123456".